ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.rst

 Configuring Logging
 ===================

-This document explains Ray's logging system and best practices.
+This guide helps you modify the default configuration of Ray's logging system.

 Disabling logging to the driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~